abccyz/ezLicode/README.md

 # ezLicode 4 Docker

-Docker repo of Licode with following changes:
+Docker repo of the original Licode with bonus start parameters:
  * Runnable with -e "SSL=TRUE" to run with SSL
  * Runnable with -e "LICODEHOSTNAME=hostname" to set your hostname
  * Runnable with -e "MAXVIDEOBW=3000" to change maxvideo bandwith